Beginner’s guide to choosing a domain

 8. How do you friends respond to it?

 I really hope you’ve found this short guide useful.
-If you have any questions, comments, or just wanna say ‘hey’, leave me a comment below.
-I’d love to hear from you!
+If you have any questions, comments, or just wanna say ‘hey’, you can find me in my private Facebook Group for Designers here.

 And if you’re ready, you can search for the perfect domain name for your business here.